mrbusche/matthewbusche.com/_posts/2012-12-04-using-coldfusion-to-parse-a-list-with-empty-values.md

     32
     gef

 After googling this for a bit I gave up and asked my [brother](https://twitter.com/busches).
-He told me to use the &#8216;includeemptyfields&#8217; attribute in [listtoarray()](https://help.adobe.com/en_US/ColdFusion/9.0/CFMLRef/WSc3ff6d0ea77859461172e0811cbec22c24-7f0f.html).
-I knew I could turn a list into an array, but I wasn&#8217;t aware of the third attribute until today, the default is obviously false, so blank values were never included.
+He told me to use the &#8216;includeemptyfields' attribute in [listtoarray()](https://help.adobe.com/en_US/ColdFusion/9.0/CFMLRef/WSc3ff6d0ea77859461172e0811cbec22c24-7f0f.html).
+I knew I could turn a list into an array, but I wasn't aware of the third attribute until today, the default is obviously false, so blank values were never included.

 The code below produces the desired output.
 Notice I am now looping through an array instead of a list.